-Category Column/Field Description Child project entry y The following columns show the properties of each child project in the hierarch project currently open and describe the actions available for the child project.
+Category Column/Field Column/Field Description Child project entry The following columns show the properties of each child project in the hierarchy fo project currently open and describe the actions available for the child project.
 Project Name The name of the project identified as child project of the project currently open (parent project).
 Project Contact The main contact of the child project (initially the project creator).
 Action Click X to disassociate the child project from the current parent project.
 Once you confirm to disassociate the project, child project is removed from the hierarchy.
 The links associated with this parent-child relationship are also removed from the Summary pages for the parent project and the project that was disassociated.
 The links are also removed from the Inventory view.
-Add Child Project ct Click this button to add a new child project to the current project.
-The Add Child I dialog is opened, enabling you to select the new child project.
-(If necessary, nay the project list more quickly by using the page navigation tools at the bottom of dialog; or search the project list by entering a project name string in the search After you select a project, click Add Project to return to the Project Hierarchy tab, which now lists the new child project. parent-child relationships, the Add Child Project dialog does parents, parents of parents, children, or children of children of
+Add Child Project Click this button to add a new child project to the current project.
+The Add Child Projec dialog is opened, enabling you to select the new child project.
+(If necessary, navigate the project list more quickly by using the page navigation tools at the bottom of the dialog; or search the project list by entering a project name string in the search box.)
+After you select a project, click Add Project to return to the Project Hi which now lists the new child project.
+Note - To avoid cyclical parent-child relationships, the Add Child Project dialog does not list projects that are parents, parents of parents, children, or children of children of the current project.

-Table 8-23 - Project Hierarchy Tab
+Table 8-24 - Project Hierarchy Tab

-Table 8-23 - Project Hierarchy Tab (cont.)
+Table 8-24 - Project Hierarchy Tab (cont.)

-Category Column/Field Description Actions for overall project settings I These buttons control whether changes to project settings are saved across Project tabs.
-Save Click this button to save all your project edits and return to the Summary tab.
+Category Column/Field Description Actions for overall project settings These buttons control wheth Project tabs. her changes to project settings are saved across all Edit Save Click this button to save all your project edits and return to the Summary tab.
 Cancel Click this button to return to the Summary tab without saving your project edits on other tabs.